Articles Tagged with submissions

 • The author gets an offer of representation, I tend to step aside on those because I don’t want to rush my decision

-• The author gets an offer of publication from a smaller press, I tend to step aside on those or pass them on to my colleagues
+• The author gets an offer of publication from a smaller press, I tend to step aside on those too

 • That still leaves ~5 percent, which in this case is around 100 submissions, whew.
 Wish me luck!